rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

 Government regulations for permitting users (citizens and non-citizens) online access to government resources vary greatly from region to region.
-There is a strong desire to leverage federated authentication and identity services for public access to government resources online to reduce 'password fatigue', increase overall account security, reduce costs, and provide reliable identity assurances from established and trusted sources when applicable.
+There is a strong desire to leverage federated authentication and identity services for public access to government resources online to improve user experiences, reduce 'password fatigue', increase overall account security, reduce costs, and provide reliable identity assurances from established and trusted sources when applicable.

-This specification aims to define an OpenID Connect profile that provides governments with a foundation for securing federated access to public services online.
+This specification aims to define an OpenID Connect profile that provides government organizations and parties working with government organizations in the Netherlands with a foundation for securing federated access to public services online.

 **This document is derived from the iGov profile by the OpenID Foundation.**

 ##  1.1.
 Requirements Notation and Conventions